Certain Songs #820: Joy Division – “Disorder”

 Side one, track one of Joy Division’s landmark debut — featuring a cover that might even be more iconic than the music — is one of those “hey world, check out this whole new thing!” career-openers that very rarely come around.

-I guess that it isn’t a pure career opener — there had been an EP — but, spiritually, “Disorder” is what truly kicked off what turned out to be long, extraordinary careers for nearly everybody involved.
+I guess that it isn’t a pure career opener — there had been an EP — but, spiritually, “Disorder” is the song that kicked off what turned out to be long, extraordinary careers for nearly everybody involved.

 I say “nearly,” of course, because — as you know if you’re reading this — Ian Curtis didn’t even make it out of 1980, having hung himself over a year before any of their music made its way to me.